A little girl held a book in her arms, carefully making her way down a flight of stairs.

 “Dajele said you guys got a new litter of around forty baby dronnits.
 How is the work coming along?”

-Tightly wrapping the three keks of meat into two separate bundles of paper, she handed them to Adalina.
+Tightly wrapping three slabs of meat into two separate bundles of paper, she handed them to Adalina.

 “Sounds like you two have your hands full.”
 Adalina smiled, handing six double bits to the woman.